cuga-rajal/opensim_apple_arm64/README.md

 module](http://opensimulator.org/wiki/ExtendedPhysics).
 The new option can disable physics sleep of individual objects through a new extended LSL scripting function.

-Misterblue also updated the Bullet wrapper to version 1.2 which displays the correct Bullet version number when queried in-world through scripting functions.
-It updates some 32-bit variables to 64-bit which may give minor performance improvements.
-It also integrates some Mac-compatibility patches previously posted here, so those patches will no longer be needed when building Bullet with the v1.2 wrapper.

 A bug was discovered in July 2023 involving a scripting function llDetectedLinkNumber(n) being non-operational in Bullet for physics-enabled linksets.
 We believe the bug has always been there but only recently discovered.
 Misterblue is exploring a fix for this.
 This bug is likely an issue with the interface to Bullet in the Opensimulator code, and not the the Bullet library itself.
 Misterblue wants to take a deeper look to confirm this before Bullet 3.25 is released to Opensimulator.
-This is the main issue currently being worked on before Bullet is ready.
+This is the main issue currently being worked on before the new version of Bullet is ready.

-Initially, we expected the new Bullet version to be different enough from the current version that some exteneded testing would be required.
+Initially, we expected the new Bullet version to be different enough from the current version that some extended testing would be required.
 However it turns out this is not the case.
 Bullet 3.25 is not significantly different despite a large jump in the version number from 2.86, the one currently used in Opensimulator.
 We expect it can be released to